-23.2 Background on Derivatives
+23.2 BACKGROUND ON DERIVATIVES

-A historical perspective is useful for studying derivatives.
+A historical perspective helps in understanding derivatives.
 One of the first formal markets for derivatives was the futures market for wheat.
 Farmers were concerned about the price they would receive for their wheat when they sold it in the fall, and millers were concerned about the price they would have to pay.
 Each party soon realized that the risks they faced could be reduced if they established a price earlier in the year.
 Accordingly, mill agents began going out to the Wheat Belt with contracts that called for the farmers to deliver grain at a predetermined price, and both parties benefited from the transaction in the sense that their risks were reduced.
 The farmers could concentrate on growing their crop without worrying about the price of grain, and the millers could concentrate on their milling operations.
 Thus, hedging with futures lowered aggregate risk in the economy.

 These early futures dealings were between two parties who arranged transactions between themselves.
 Soon, though, intermediaries came into the picture, and trading in futures was established.
-The Chicago Board of Trade, founded in 1848, was an early marketplace where futures dealers helped make a market in futures contracts.
-Thus, farmers could sell futures on the exchange, and millers could buy them there.
+The Chicago Board of Trade, founded in 1848 and now a member of the CME Group, was an early marketplace where futures dealers helped make a market in futures contracts.
+Thus, farmers could sell futures on the exchange and millers could buy them there.
 This improved the efficiency and lowered the cost of hedging operations.